Last updated on October 11th, 2021

 You can read some of the Luminar 4 performance issues.

-Skylum released Luminar version 4.1.0 on January 6, 2020.
-It’s supposed to have fixed 53 bugs that could have led to crashes and unexpected results.
+Skylum released Luminar version 4.2.0 on March 19, 2020.
+It’s supposed to have fixed more bugs and crash issues since the January 4.1.0 update.

 Update as of January 16, 2020.
 Professional photographers and their photography community are still having slow performance issues with Luminar 4.
 The software is running extremely slow with catalogs of over 20,000 photos.
 This is occurring on both Mac and Windows systems that are fully optimized (32 GB RAM, SSD hard drive, i7 quad-core CPU).